jeefies/jGui/README.md

 ## Dependences
 It just requires `libSDL2`
 Of course, `libSDL2-gfx libSDL2-mixer libSDL2-ttf` are also needed.
+> At First, gfx, mixer are not used!

 ### Debian/Ubuntu
 `sudo apt install libsdl2-dev libsdl2-ttf-dev libsdl2-gfx-dev libsdl2-mixer-dev libsdl2-net-dev -y`
 This can automatically download the stable development libs that can use when developing a project.